What Type of Water Heater Is Best For You

-When it comes to water heaters there are conventional ones, tankless ones, heaters that use solar energy, heaters that re-purpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on that later).
-No matter how they do it, all heaters still only have one job, they take water and heat it so that you can soak in a bubble bath without catching hypothermia.
+When it comes to water heaters, there are conventional ones, tankless ones, heaters that use solar energy, heaters that re-purpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on that later).
+But, no matter how they do it, all heaters still only have one job, they take water and heat it so that you can soak in a bubble bath without catching hypothermia.

-Unless you’re in a unique situation, chances are you will either want to install a conventional or tankless water heater.
+Unless you’re in a unique situation, you may want to install a conventional or tankless water heater.
 The former uses fire or an electric coil to heat a massive water tank.
 The latter does the same, except it does it without the tank.

-Conventional or traditional water heaters come with a large tank that stores heated water, which requires ample space.
-Gas models also need additional space for air to circulate around the burner unit.
-Overall, these models are fairly reliable until they inevitably run out of water.
+Conventional water heaters come with a large tank that stores heated water, which requires ample space.
+Gas models also need additional space for air to circulate the burner unit.
+These models are pretty reliable until they inevitably run out of water.
 Plus, the operating costs of one are much higher than a tankless one.